These stories are part of a special online collection available through the end of the month:

 “Well, you know, Ahmad,” I began slowly, “a divorce wouldn’t really be the worst thing in the world—”

 “Divorce is for fags,” he said, interrupting me again, “and you know I’m no fag, fag.”

 I decided I wouldn’t finish my sentence; it was hopeless anyway.
 Perhaps I should speak to him about Huda instead, about our ongoing dry spell.
 Although he would probably end up calling me a fag again.

 “Let’s get some sugarcane juice,” I said instead, “that place near the cinema will probably be open.”

-The first time I’d met Huda I’d asked her about Herman Hesse, and she’d said she didn’t like him and started to explain why.
+The first time I met Huda I asked her about Herman Hesse.
+She said she didn’t like him and started to explain why.
 I interrupted her with an embarrassed smile saying I’d never really read anything by him, but that it had just seemed like an appropriate way to start a conversation with a German girl.
 She smiled and I suggested I show her around the city.
-She ended up taking me to The Cap D’or the following night for a couple of beers.
-I wondered how she’d come to know the place, and I would soon find out.
+She ended up taking me to Cap D’or the following night for a couple of beers.
+I wondered how she’d come to know the place, and I found out soon enough.

-After her mother’s death, Huda came to Cairo looking for the father, whose face she’d only seen in old photographs.
-She found out about his death, and grieved for a while until – after she met a couple of his friends and relatives – she came to the conclusion that it was probably for the best that she’d never gotten to know him.
+After her mother’s death, Huda came to Cairo in search of her father, whose face she’d only seen in old photographs.
+She found out about his death, and grieved for a while until — after she met a couple of his friends and relatives — she came to the conclusion that it was probably for the best that she’d never gotten to know him.

 Huda had lost her father, but there was something about Cairo that she loved, and so she stayed.
 I liked to think that something was me.